 About 50% of the funding for land protection comes from funding; the remaining portion is obtained through state and federal grants.
 Since 2000, almost half of all land MetroParks has purchased has been obtained using grant money (see chart to the right).
 The Clean Ohio Fund has supported much of the park land that has been acquired in the last decade.
 The Clean Ohio program is a state bond fund, initially approved in 2000, and renewed by the voters in 2008.
 The Fund provides grants to protect high quality natural areas.
 Grants are awarded annually with Clean Ohio funding 75% of the cost of a purchase and the MetroParks providing 25% of the funds.

-Five Rivers MetroParks protects over 3000 acres of land through conservation easements.
+Five Rivers MetroParks protects more than 3000 acres of land through conservation easements.
 These are private farms that contain important natural features such as headwater streams, large tracts of forest, or farmland adjacent to an existing MetroPark.
 A conservation easement is a legal document whereby the property owner retains ownership of the property but the land is not permitted to be developed.
 Conservation easements allow Five Rivers MetroParks to protect land at a fraction of the cost of buying it.
 Easements provide opportunities for farm owners to participate in regional conservation efforts and improve their farm by reinvesting funds received from the sale of the easement.

 Economic Value of Open Space